Research Resources for Mystery and Crime Writersby Greg Knollenberg

 Resources providing information on various types of crimes such as terrorism and specific types of criminals such as serial killers can also be found online.
 Information on famous cases and specific criminals is also available on the Web.

-For information about serial killers be sure to visit the Serial Killer Wikipedia page or the Death and Dementia Website.
+For information about serial killers be sure to visit the Serial Killer Wikipedia page.
 Wikipedia maintains a list of serial killers by number of victims.
 Another resource, Mind of a Killer, provides a profile of a different serial killer each weekday.